Rasulid dynasty: Culture

 Several Rasulid sultans were culturally prominent, being men of letters who wrote literature and even treatises.
 Thus al-Afdal Abbas (r.
 1363–1377) wrote an extensive compendium with passages about matters of practical utility, intellectual interest and entertainment, Fusul majmua fi'l-anwa' wa 'l-zuru' wa 'l-hisad.
 His son al-Ashraf Isma'il (r.
 1377–1401) authored a general history of Yemen.
 Most of the rulers built mosques and madrasas, embellishing Ta'izz and other cities with fine buildings.
-Among the most well-known monuments are Jami al-Muzaffar from the thirteenth century and Ashrafiyya from the fourteenth century, both in Ta'izz.
+Among the most well-known monuments are al-Muzaffar Mosque (or Muzaffariyya Mosque) from the thirteenth century and the Ashrafiyya Mosque from the fourteenth century, both in Ta'izz.
 These monuments were inspired by models from places like Egypt and Syria and broke with the older Yemeni style of architecture.
 Coins were struck by all the sultans in the period c.
 1236–1438.
 There were mints in several cities and the coins were characterized by symbols for each mint: fish for Aden, bird for Zabid, sitting man for Ta'izz, and lion for al-Mahjam.